medikoo/cjs-vs-amd-benchmark/README.md

     $ npm ru setup

-You can generate customise the number with:
+You can generate custom number of modules with:

     $ bin/generate --count=450

-Start server (defaults to 3000
+Start server (defaults to port 3000)

     $ npm start

-If you prefer to start on other port do:
+If you prefer other port, do:

     $ bin/start --port=8080

-See the benchmark on corresponding port
+Load the benchmark on corresponding port, e.g. [localhost:3000](http://localhost:3000)